 Now you’re ready to join your workers to the manager.
 Using the

-kubeadm join command output when the master node was initialized, SSH into both worker machines and run it in the console.
+kubeadm join command output when the controller node was initialized, SSH into both worker machines and run it in the console.
 You should be presented with a

-In order to check that all is well, simply call this line in the master node, ensuring you are in the kubeuser context.
+In order to check that all is well, simply call this line in the controller node, ensuring you are in the kubeuser context.

 kubeuser@kube-manager:~# kubectl get nodes